threefoldfoundation/info_legal/src/farmer_terms_conditions_parts/part_9_capacity_sales.md

 In order to access the TF Directory and sell IT Capacity on the ThreeFold Grid, the TF Grid user or Solution Provider offering services on the TFGrid must deploy a virtual system administrator, called the "**3Bot**".
 This 3bot is used, amongst others, to sell and buy IT Capacity (raw storage and compute resources) on the ThreeFold Grid.

-The reservation and use of the Farmer’s IT Capacity by the User is effected through "Smart Contracts for IT", whereby each party to the IT Capacity transaction (i.e. the Farmer on one hand and the User on the other) determine their requirements (in terms of IT Capacity and pricing (expressed in TFTs)) through their respective 3Bot.
-When the Farmer’s offering matches the User’s requirements, their respective 3Bots will create and register a “Smart Contract for IT” between both parties using the TF Explorer.
+The reservation and use of the Farmer’s IT Capacity by the User is effected through "Smart Contracts for IT".
 The Smart Contract for IT will then be executed automatically by the software code and the requested IT workload will be deployed.
+The TF Explorer calculates the required TFT Token price and makes sure that the TF Farmer receives their cultivated tokens.

 #### 9.2 Cultivation Mechanism